IntegratedMillSystems/imslogger-docs/cmd.md

                           [-f Destination Folder] [-p File Prefix]
                           [-c Process Cache Name]
                           IP Tag

+Logs a tag

+positional arguments:
+  IP                    The IP address of the PLC
+  Tag                   The tag to log data from

+optional arguments:
+  -h, --help            show this help message and exit -r Read Interval, --read-interval Read Interval
+                        The interval between each data point in seconds (the RPI)
+  -w Write Interval, --write-interval Write Interval
+                        The interval at which the program writes and flushes to the output file in seconds -s Save Interval, --save-interval Save Interval
+                        The interval at which the output file is closed and a new file is made
+  -d DateTime Format, --datetime-format DateTime Format
+                        The datetime format to use when saving timestamps to a csv file.
+  -f Destination Folder, --folder Destination Folder
+                        The destination of the output files (a new folder will be made if it does not exist) -p File Prefix, --prefix File Prefix
+                        The prefix used for the output files -c Process Cache Name, --cache Process Cache Name The file to which the process information will be appended (must be json)
 ```
 **NOTE:** Will log until the `CTRL-C` is pressed or the terminal closes.
 </div>